LawleySpring2018/games-tourism-spring2018/Schedule.md

 ## <a name="week3">Week 3:</a> Games & Gamification in Tourism (Jan 29/31):

-On Tuesday we'll talk about a variety of existing games related to tourism, and on Thursday we'll look at the ARIS and SIFTR platforms for creating for mobile location-based games and activities.
+On Monday we'll talk about a variety of existing games related to tourism, and on Wednesday we'll look at the ARIS and SIFTR platforms for creating for mobile location-based games and activities.

 ### Monday Readings